Cheapest Dates to Visit Disney World in 2026

-Walt Disney World is never a cheap place to visit, but certain times of year are significantly less expensive than peak travel dates, which can cost double to triple the lowest priced dates.
-This covers days, weeks & seasons in 2023 to 2024 that have lower prices and crowds at Walt Disney World.
-(Updated June 11, 2023.)
+Walt Disney World is never cheap, but some times of year are significantly less expensive than peak dates, which can cost over double the off-season.
+Wondering when it’s cheapest to visit Walt Disney World?
+This offers a list of days, weeks & seasons in 2026 that have lower prices and crowds!

 As suggested above, “cheapest” is a relative term and not an absolute one.
 Walt Disney World is an undeniably expensive vacation destination, and the least expensive dates are still priced on par with traveling to Europe, Asia, or many tropical locales.
-Compounding that is the reality that total trip prices to Walt Disney World are up by thousands of dollars in the last couple of years–and had risen by around 5% per year in the decade before that.
+Compounding that is the reality that total trip prices to Walt Disney World are up by thousands of dollars since 2019–and had risen by around 5% per year in the decade before that.

-That sharp increase doesn’t even take into account all costs, like transportation (airfare, rental cars, rideshare, etc.) or added expenses, such as souvenirs, dining, and more.
-It also doesn’t factor in the shift from free FastPass to the flat-rate Genie+ to date-based pricing for the line-skipping service.
-What was once free jumped to $16 per day and now is double that on busier days.
+The increase since 2019 doesn’t even take into account all costs, like transportation (airfare, rental cars, rideshare, etc.) or added expenses, such as souvenirs, dining, and more.
+It also doesn’t factor in the shift from free FastPass to the date-based and per-park pricing for the Lightning Lane Multi-Pass line-skipping service.
+What was once free jumped to $16 per day and now is triple that on busier days.

-While this doesn’t help you cut costs or trim the fat from your vacation budget, it does aim to help you choose the most economical dates to visit!
-Similarly, our recent Top 13 Money Saving Tips for Walt Disney World offers assistance with reducing your vacation budget by eliminating expenses that do not enhance your trip.
+In addition to helping you choose the most economical dates to visit, our Top 15 Money Saving Tips for Walt Disney World offers assistance with reducing your vacation budget by eliminating expenses that do not enhance your trip.
 In fact, some of that advice actually improves your trip–for example, doing breakfast in your room (saves money and time–plus food court breakfasts generally underwhelm unless you like powdered eggs).

 This post is similar in that choosing cheaper dates will generally also improve your trip and can save you money.
 That’s because the dates with the highest prices are typically busiest, and vice-versa.
 As a general rule, higher prices do not deter people from visiting or “redistribute” attendance.
 Crowds are almost always a good proxy for prices–the lower the prices, the lower you can expect attendance to be.
 Double win!

 That’s one of the general “rules” when it comes to the cheapest times to visit Walt Disney World, and there are a few more.
-Another is that prices go up every single year.
+Another is that prices typically go up every single year.
 These increases take many forms, and are staggered across the calendar.
 Typically, the cost of snacks, sodas, and other pre-packaged items increases in late January or February and potentially again in September or October.
-Tickets and parking follow a familiar pattern; the last several years, those have gone up in February.

-However, there can be exceptions even to that.
-For example, if you book your vacation early and lock-in pricing on tickets and hotels, it will likely be less expensive to travel some dates in January or February 2024 than in November or December 2023.
-That’s because prices usually decrease in the winter off-season as compared to the prior holiday season, and there are also typically better discounts for the off-season.
+The general rule is that traveling in the current year is cheaper than in the following year.
+But there can be exceptions to that.
+For example, if you book your vacation early and lock-in pricing on tickets and hotels, it will likely be less expensive to travel most dates in January or February 2026 than in November or December 2025.
+That’s because prices usually decrease in the winter as compared to the prior holiday season, and there are also typically better discounts for the off-season.

 In other words, the advice here should be applied to dates or months in the same year (with the aforementioned carve outs).
 Unless you’re “banking on” another recession or economic downturn, it’s a safe bet that the general trend line for Walt Disney World prices will continue its upward climb on an annualized basis.